calculix/cae/README.md

 - submit job from CAE,
 - view job result in GraphiX or export it to the Paraview post-processor.

-Run the software with command:
+Run the software with command (works both for binaries and source code):

     in Linux:       ./cae.sh
     in Windows:     cae.bat

+**Attention!** To run sources you'll need Python3 with PyQt5.
+Linux also needs Xlib.
+See [requirements.txt](./requirements.txt).

-You can edit default startup model name in File->Settings or pass it as an argument to open on startup:
+You can edit default startup model name in File->Settings or leave it empty or even pass it as an argument to open on startup:

     in Linux:       ./cae.sh -inp yourmodel.inp
                     ./cae.sh -inp yourmodel.unv
     in Windows:     cae.bat -inp yourmodel.inp
                     cae.bat -inp yourmodel.unv

+Another way to run CAE is (from 'src' directory):

+    python3 cae.py
+    python3 cae.py -inp yourmodel.inp
+    python3 cae.py -inp yourmodel.unv

 <br/><br/>